Pwd9000-ML/terraform-azurerm-dynamic-subnets/examples/new-vnet/README.md

-# Terraform Example - Create a new resource group and VNET for this deployment and populate with subnets
+# Terraform Example - Subnets on a new VNET

 ## Description